RobinaAhmadi/car-rental-app/README.md

 # 🚗 Car Rental App

+Go to ApiClient.ts and change to your ipv4 address

 This project is a **React Native mobile application** for a car rental system.
 We follow a **modular folder architecture** to keep the code clean, scalable, and easy to collaborate on.